ImnIrdst/VRP-Branch-and-Bound-2016/README.md

 # About
-A solution to Vehicle Routing Problem with Time Windows (VRPTW) using Branch and Bound
+A solution to Vehicle Routing Problem with Due Dates (VRPD) using Branch and Bound

 # Todo
+- Add time to the cost.
+- Fix vehicle start time.
-- write a addedTime and addedPenalty function for BBNode
-	- Use it for showing service time and penalty taken for each node
+- Write a addedTime and addedPenalty function for BBNode (Use it for showing service time and penalty taken for each node)
+- Improve printPath function show service times, and penalties on that vertex
+- Add lower bound to the branch and bound

 # Done